 SELECT * FROM file WHERE path LIKE '/Users/%/Downloads/%%';

-If this query returns files, the profile has been successfully applied, as Downloads is a protected location.
-You can now enjoy the benefits of osquery on all system files as well as start using the es_process_events table!
+If this query returns files, the profile was applied, as Downloads is a protected location.
+You can now enjoy the benefits of osquery on all system files and start using the es_process_events table!

 If you notice something we've missed or could be improved on, please follow this link and submit a pull request to the Fleet repo.